SethCodesABitForSchool/FOREX_CAD_USD_SIM_exp/README.md

 [^1]: Bank of Canada: https://www.bankofcanada.ca/rates/exchange/monthly-exchange-rates/.
 [^2]: International Monetary Fund: https://www.imf.org/external/datamapper/NGDP_RPCH@WEO/CAN?year=2023

+> [!NOTE]
-__Forecasted Values, h = 2 months__
+> __Forecasted Values, h = 2 months__
 > - November, 2023, the exchange rate is 1.643257, meaning that 1 US dollar can be exchanged for approximately __1.643257 Canadian dollars__.
 > - December, 2023, the exchange rate is 1.619838, indicating that 1 US dollar can be exchanged for approximately __1.619838 Canadian dollars__.

 # The Predicted Monthly Average Exchange Rates (1 USD to CAD)